 The proposal of this RNA establishement was first initiated in 2009.
 Scoping letters were sent out to the Forest's mailing list including Federal and State agencies, the Confederated Tribes of the Warm Springs, environmental groups, and interested citizens.
-The project was also listed on the Schedule of Projects and posted to the Forest's NEPA project web apge.
+The project was also listed in the Schedule of Projects and posted to the Forest Service NEPA project web page.
 Two public scoping comments were received in response, both supportive of the designation.

-A draft Environmental Assessment was made vailable for a 30-day public comment period, beginning October 17, 2014.
-Three comment letters were received in response to the draft EA.
+A draft Environmental Assessment was made available for a 30-day public comment period, beginning October 17, 2014.
+Three comment letters were received based on the draft EA.
 The comments received were supportive of RNA establishment.
 Specific comments are addressed in Appendix A of the final EA.